LastContinue/ctrl-info/README.md

 Checkout my gists for a few shell and Powershell scripts I wrote to help load .bin files onto the keyboard

 https://gist.github.com/lastcontinue

+alt_led_map.png was not made by me, but I saved it here so I could find it easier.
+Was made by user `famguy07` on Massdrop.